JuliaGrandury/phoenix-app-pern/README.md

 - Import and export of the data through CSV files
 - And more in development...

+<a>Design document</a> coming soon for more details on the product.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>